Bypassing memory safety mechanisms through speculative control flow hijacks: Case studies

 Whenever an array access is performed in \Go, the compiler will add appropriate bounds checks.
 This is achieved in the course of the compiler pass to translate the abstract syntax tree (AST) into the static single assignment (SSA) intermediate representation by adding an \Code{IsInBounds} meta-operation before every array load or store. \Code{IsInBounds} takes two arguments, the index of the current access and the length of the array, and drives a conditional jump either to the basic block that performs the array access if the index is between zero and length minus one, or a jump to a function that raises a \Code{panic} otherwise.

 \Code{IsInBounds} is translated by later passes into a sequence of instructions similar to the one shown in \prettyref{lst:go_boundsCheckAsm}.
-The snippet shows a load from an array of integers: at first \Code{rcx} is loaded with the address of the memory array, a compare instruction is issued between the index in \Code{rax} and the array length at \Code{main.array+8}.
+The snippet shows a load from an array of integers: at first \Code{rcx} is loaded with the address of the memory array, a compare instruction is issued between the index of the array access in \Code{rax} and the array length at \Code{array+0x8}.
 If the index is negative or not strictly less than the length, the code jumps to a call to the \Code{runtime.panicindex} function.
 Otherwise the array access is performed.

 The conditional jump generated by the \Code{IsInBounds} meta-operation may speculatively execute the wrong jump target and perform a transient load or store operation out of bounds.
 We show two distinct code patterns, one leveraging a load and one a store, that may lead to speculative control flow hijack.